vs-uulm/nemesys/README.md

 ## Requirements
 * Python 3
 * Install packages listed in requirements.txt: `pip install -r requirements.txt`
+	* This necessitates to install libpcap for pcapy: `sudo apt-get install libpcap-dev`
 * Manual install of Netzob from the ["fix-layer-build" branch](git@github.com:skleber/netzob.git) -- ~~currently NOT the official~~ [~~"next" branch~~](https://github.com/netzob/netzob/tree/next/netzob)! -- (the current Netzob version available in the official repository and via PyPI lacks some required fixes):